-Most people probably start reading American Weddings after asking a friend or family member to perform the wedding ceremony -- or, after being asked by the couple to officiate their wedding.
-If you and your significant other still haven’t popped the question, and you are considering a certain uncle, a college roommate, or perhaps even your college professor, here are some important points to keep in mind:
+If you and your significant other are considering asking a certain uncle, a college roommate, or perhaps even your college professor to perform your wedding ceremony, here are some important points to keep in mind:

-You want an officiant who is compatible with the ceremony you re planning.
-That means someone who is articulate, who is not afraid to speak in front of an audience, and who understands the honor of being asked to deliver your ceremony.
-This isn’t a toast or a roast -- they can do that in the reception if they want -- this is your ceremony.
+You want an officiant who is compatible with you, your significant other, your unique story, and can deliver the telling of that love story in a compelling way.
+That means asking someone who is articulate, who is not afraid to speak in front of an audience, and who understands the honor of being asked to perform your ceremony.
+This isn’t a toast or a roast (that's what the reception is for!) - this is your wedding ceremony.

 Do ask a friend or family member who is going to create and deliver a wedding ceremony that fits you.

-Do give the family member or friend time to think about their answer, and (this is a tough one!) don’t take it personally if they say ‘no.’
+Do give the family member or friend time to think about their answer.

-Being asked to officiate is a great honor, but preparing for and/or delivering a wedding ceremony requires work, and doing it right requires being comfortable in front of an audience.
-Not everyone is cut out to do this, and plenty of folk get cold feet along the way.
-If you start early, your officiant will have time to get comfortable with the idea of performing a wedding ceremony -- and you will have time to find a replacement if they back out.
+Being asked to officiate is a great honor, but preparing for and delivering a wedding ceremony requires work, and doing it right means being comfortable in front of an audience.
+Not everyone is cut out for this, and plenty of folks get cold feet along the way.
+If you start early, your officiant will have time to get comfortable with the idea of performing a public speaking role - and you will have time to find a replacement if they decide to back out.

 Do seek guidance and assistance, especially if this is the friend or family member’s first time delivering a wedding ceremony.

 AMM understands how new the idea of officiating a wedding ceremony can be to first time officiants.
-Our Asked to Officiate workbooks are the best place to start -- we guarantee that they will lead to a better ceremony.
+Our newly revised Asked to Officiate workbook is the best place to start - we guarantee that utilizing it will lead to a better ceremony.
 And even if you are sure you’ve got this on your own, we still recommend starting preparations early!
-Even professional officiants start the process a few months before the ceremony.
-Nobody wants to be caught unprepared.
-Spend time learning about how to create and deliver the ceremony, or talk to an officiant who has done this at least a few times before.
+Even professional officiants start the ceremony creation process a few months before the wedding.